 Scafell Pike Map

-The Scafell range includes the summits of Great End, Ill Crag, Scafell Pike, Lingmell and Scafell.
+The Scafell Pike massif includes the summits of Great End, Broad Crag, Ill Crag, Scafell Pike, Lingmell and Scafell.
 It is interesting to note that Scafell and Scafell Pike are actually two separate neighbouring fells.
 Wainwright also classifies Great End as being a separate fell in its own right, whilst Ill Crag and Broad Crag are regarded as being two of the three Scafell Pikes.
 Writing about Ill Crag, Broad Crag and Scafell Pike, along with the rest of the Scafell range, Wainwright notes that “The three summits rise from the main spine of an elevated ridge which keeps above 2800 feet to its abrupt termination in the cliffs of Great End, facing north to Borrowdale; lower spurs then run down to that valley.
 In the opposite direction, southwest, across the deep gulf of Mickledore, is the tremendous rock-wall of the neighbouring and separate mountain of Scafell” (Wainwright 1960, Scafell Pike 5).

 At 964 meters, Scafell is not quite as high as Scafell Pike.
 But despite this fact, Wainwright notes that Scafell is traditionally regarded as the "superior" mountain in the range.
 The reason for this is to do with spectacular rock faces above Mickledore.
 He writes "This respect is inspired not by the western flank going down to Wasdale nor by the broad southern slopes ending in the Eskdale foothills but rather by the towering rampart of shadowed crags, facing north and east below the summit, a spectacle of massive strength and savage wildness but without beauty, an awesome and a humbling scene" (Wainwright 1960, Scafell 2).

-One of the best vantage points for seeing the whole the Scafell range is the summit of Bowfell above Langdale.
+One of the best vantage points for seeing the whole the Scafell range is the summit of Bowfell above Great Langdale.
 From here it is possible to see the whole ridge from Great End, past Ill Crag, Broad Crag, Scafell Pike itself and Scafell.
 From here the Cliffs of Broad Stand which separate Scafell from Scafell Pike above Mickledore are very pronounced.

 This view of the Scafell range is looking west across Upper Eskdale to Scafell Pike in the centre.
 Scafell itself is on the left, with the cliffs of Broad Stand towering above the col of Mickledore.
 Broad Stand is impassable to walkers.
 As Wainwright wrote in his book on the Southern Fells, "The greatest single obstacle confronting ridge-walkers on the hills of Lakeland is the notorious Broad Stand, with which every traveller from Scafell Pike to Scafell comes face to face at the far end of the Mickledore traverse.
 Obstacles met on other ridges can be overcome or easily by-passed; not so Broad Stand" (Wainwright 1960, Scafell 3).
 As such, routes between Scafell Pike and Scafell involve a steep descent from Mickledore to Lords Rake (west) or the gulley leading to Foxes Tarn (east) before the ascent to Scafell summit can be made.
 Photograph by Ann Bowker.